Who We Are

 Representatives from the 60 boards of education elect seven school trustees, on a regional basis, to the Board of Directors.
 They are joined by four government representatives appointed by the Minister responsible for the Public Sector Employers Act.

-3. Coordinating compensation for employees who are not subject to collective agreements; in most cases, these are the administrative and management staff in school districts.
+ii. compensation for employees who are not subject to collective agreements

 As a way of facilitating these responsibilities, BCPSEA (along with the other employers’ associations in the public sector) is a member of the Public Sector Employers’ Council (PSEC), established by the provincial government to provide a link between the government and public sector bodies on compensation and other human resource management issues.